apos37/accessibility-toolkit/readme.txt

 == Frequently Asked Questions ==
 = Does this plugin automatically make my site accessible? = No — Accessibility Toolkit is not a one-click solution.
-It provides tools that help you identify and resolve common accessibility issues more efficiently, particularly in the WordPress admin area.
+It offers some very basic enhancements and provides tools that help you identify and resolve common accessibility issues more efficiently.

 = Can I edit alt text in bulk? =
 Currently, you can quickly edit alt text one-by-one directly in the Media Library table.
 A bulk editor is planned for a future release.